• Nepal Adventure Trekking & Tour Operator

 On our final day of trekking, we will encounter a trail that alternates between ascending and descending, taking us through serene pine forests and leading us across a series of charming villages, such as Dhampus (1600m) and Phedi (1130m).
 As we make our way from Phedi, we will conclude our trekking adventure and transition to a comfortable drive back to Pokhara.

 Following a satisfying breakfast, we bid farewell to the stunning lakeside city of Pokhara and embark on a scenic drive towards the bustling capital, Kathmandu.
 Once we arrive in Kathmandu, the remainder of the day is at our leisure.
-We can choose to unwind and relax or take the opportunity to indulge in some souvenir shopping, exploring the vibrant markets and selecting mementos of our incredible journey.
+We can choose to unwind and relax or take the opportunity to indulge in some souvenir shopping, explore the vibrant markets, and select mementos of our incredible journey.

 Today, we will transfer to Kathmandu International Airport for our departure.
 After enjoying a hearty breakfast at the hotel, we will gather our belongings and make our way to the airport.
 We will ensure that we reach the airport well in time to complete all the necessary formalities and board our flight.
 Before we bid adieu to this enchanting country, take one last look at the breathtaking views of the Himalayas and take a moment to appreciate the warm hospitality and kindness of the Nepalese people.
 This marks the end of our tour, and we hope you had a memorable and enjoyable time in Nepal.